Blockstream/docs/docs/green/basic.md

 ## Balance and Transaction List

-The main page you’ll be using in Blockstream Green is “Transaction List”.
+The main screen you’ll be using in Blockstream Green will display your wallet’s balance in Bitcoin and its approximate value in your selected fiat currency.

-You’ll be able to see your wallet’s balance in Bitcoin and its approximate value in your selected fiat currency.
+Directly below this will be the send and receive buttons.

-This is also where you can view all of your wallet’s incoming and outgoing transactions.
-Transactions are listed in chronological order, starting with the most recent transactions at the top.
+You can also view from this screen all of your wallet’s incoming and outgoing transactions.
+Transactions are listed in reverse chronological order, starting with the most recent transactions at the top.

 You’ll be able to see the date, time, amount (in Bitcoin and fiat currency), and confirmation status of any transactions.
 You can also select any transaction to get more information about it, such as its Transaction Hash, which can be used as a proof-of-payment.